From classical to contemporary, from video journalism or wedding documentary videos to pure dreams.

 10. How will your videographers come dressed?

 What packages do you offer?
-What are your prices?

 What kind of equipment do you use?